abpframework/abp/docs/en/Blog-Posts/2022-01-11 v5_1_Release_Stable/POST.md

 ### Other changes

-Here some other notable changes that come with this release:
+Here are some other notable changes that come with this release:

 * Support markdown in [CMS-Kit comments ](https://docs.abp.io/en/abp/latest/Modules/Cms-Kit/Comments)feature ([#10792](https://github.com/abpframework/abp/pull/10792))
 * Used file scoped namespaces for all the ABP Framework source code :) ([#10552](https://github.com/abpframework/abp/pull/10696))